-Book Thoughts: Clara’s Kitchen
+Clara’s Kitchen

 Image

 Times are harder and only getting harder and we, as a whole, have forgotten what it is like to go wanting.
 We have credit cards to live outside our means, ads and social pressures telling us that we need the latest thing, companies producing items that simply don’t last, and so on.
 But back then, Clara says, they didn’t know to want anything, because it just didn’t happen.
 You knew from day one that you just couldn’t get everything you wanted and you were okay with that.
 Birthdays weren’t celebrated, gifts weren’t really gifts but necessities, and so on.
-The littlest things were wonderful when you got to have them, because you had to do without the rest of the time.
+The littlest things were wonderful when you got to have them because you had to do without the rest of the time.
 This is a lesson many of us need to learn and, perhaps soon, we will have to.
-I’m just glad I got to read a little bit of her experiences.
+I’m just glad I got to read a few of her experiences.
 Gives you a good perspective on what you have now.
 Read the book or watch some of her videos, like the one below:

-Book Thoughts: Guts
+Guts

 If you’ve ever watched 3rd Rock From the Sun, then you know Kristen Johnston as the alien-trapped-as-a-woman Sally.
 Guts is a quick book confessing how her addiction to drugs and alcohol led to her insides splitting open and almost killing her, and how it affects the life she has lived ever since.